 My 20 months old son is currently into music, and this drum has become a favourite of his.
 He will turn on a piece of music and hit the drum along with it sometimes.
 It is amusing to watch!

-Montessori toys for 18 Months and up
+Montessori toys for 18 Months

 This coin box is not exactly a toy, but it is handy for a child to practice dropping in coins.
 The child can also use it to learn how to open a lock with the key.